 About the 2025 Solo Piano Jazz Suite ‘Clarity of Vision’

 As I look back in my early notes of September 2018, after some five years of endless, playing, improvising, composing and arranging on the piano, I noticed that I already wanted to name the three parts of my Stage 6 Jazz Suite ‘Sense of Purpose’, ‘Sense of Direction’ and ‘Sense of Urgency’ respectively.
-But moving along I skipped these designations, because the three actual parts wouldn’t fit the names.
-But now they do.
+But moving along I skipped these designations, because the three actual parts (solo, jazz trio and bonus) wouldn’t fit these names.
+But finally they do.

 Clarity of Vision

-In terms of what I wanted with my music I’ve always had a clarity of vision.
-I knew exactly what I wanted and how I wanted it, and the execution of my various projects might not always turned out exactly the way I imagined it, but they always came damned close.
-Clarity of vision has always been a part of my life, both privately and professionally.
+In terms of what I aim for in my music I’ve always had a ‘clarity of vision’.
+I know exactly what I want and how I want it, and the execution of the various music projects under the wings of the NextSteps Series Solo Projects have always been executed accordingly.
+Clarity of vision has, by the way, always been a fundamental part of my life, both privately and professionally.

 But when you have a clear vision, you need something more.
 Because a vision alone will get you nowhere.